grgur/smart-dev-vocabulary/Readme.md

 Holistic approach to writing apps focuses on interdependence of components.
 Think of it as components mating to produce a new and improved functionality.

 ## Pure (Functional)
-A pure function can't modify any external global variables, change environment (think printing or input, db) etc. It is guaranteed to return same value for an input every single time; i.e. the answer doesn't depend on anything else that inputs.
+A pure function can't modify any external global variables, change environment (think printing or input, db) etc. It is guaranteed to return same value for an input every single time; i.e. the answer doesn't depend on anything else than arguments.